ahmetugsuz/Finland_Bus_Routes_V2/README.md

 # Finland Bus Routes

 Welcome to the Finland Bus Routes (version 2.0) project!
-This application provides a service to consume telemetry from the MQTT broker server mqtt.hsl.fi, store the telemetry, and make it searchable through an API.
-The API is accessible through HTTP and provides information about the location, next stop of the buses in Finland and more via this application.
+This application consumes telemetry from the MQTT broker server mqtt.hsl.fi, stores the telemetry data, and makes it searchable through an API.
+The API, accessible via HTTP, provides information about the location and next stops for the buses in the greater Helsinki area.
+All this information can be accessed through this application.

 ## Version 2 Updates

 Discover the enhanced features and improvements in Finland Bus Routes Version 2.0:

-- **Faster:** Up to 10x more threads are now working simultaneously to fetch the most recent data.
+- **Faster:** Up to 5x more threads are now working simultaneously to fetch the most recent data.

 - **Reliable:** Improved error handling and resolution of many bugs for a more dependable experience.

 - **Optimized Code:** Version 2 incorporates optimizations in the codebase, enhancing overall performance and efficiency.
 The streamlined and optimized code ensures faster execution, reduced resource utilization, and a more responsive system, contributing to a smoother user experience.

 - **Constructive and Cleaner API Objects:** Version 2 introduces a more structured and well-organized API, making it easier to understand.
-The enhanced structure includes additional information, contributing to the development of a more robust and helpful backend for developers, to make it a more precise and user-friendly experience.
+The enhanced structure includes additional information, contributing to the development of a more robust and helpful backend for developers.

 - **Timing of Cleanup:** Thanks to the latest robust error handling mechanisms, the cleanup application for the database is now scheduled every 6 minutes as a standard option.
 This enhancement not only ensures a more streamlined data maintenance process but also provides you with a richer dataset to explore during the testing phase before it becomes your real-life bus tracking app.